Foundation for Letters Team

 Reuben Gottlieb, Chair – Finance Committee.
 Reuben is a currently a JD candidate at Brooklyn Law school.
 Prior to pursuing a law degree, Reuben was a Forensics and Investigations Associate at Deloitte & Touche, LLP.
 Reuben previously held consulting and valuation internships at the University of Albany, WeiserMarz LLP, and Mark S. Gottlieb, CPA CP.
 Reuben received a Masters Degree in Forensic Accounting and a BS in Accounting from the University of Albany, SUNY.

 Stephanie Orphan, Co-Chair – Programming Committee.
 Stephanie is the Director of Publisher Relations at Portico, based in New York City and Princeton, New Jersey.
 Stephanie is responsible for maintaining and expanding publisher participation in the Portico preservation service to ensure ongoing growth and sustainability of the Portico archive.
-Prior to joining Portico, Stephanie was editor-in-chief of College & Research Libraries News at the Association of College & Research Libraries, responsible for the ACRL web site and e-learning program, at the Museum of Broadcast Communications in Chicago, and as assistant director for information services in the University of Chicago’s Career & Placement Services.
-Stephanie holds an M.S. in library & information science from the University of Illinois at Urbana-Champaign and was a member of the first cohort of the LEEP online ed program.
-She also holds an M.A. in literary studies from the University of Wisconsin-Milwaukee.
+Prior to joining Portico, Stephanie was editor-in-chief of College & Research Libraries News at the Association of College & Research Libraries and responsible for the ACRL web site and e-learning program; archives director at the Museum of Broadcast Communications in Chicago; and assistant director for information services in the University of Chicago’s Career & Placement Services.
+Stephanie holds an M.S. in library & information science from the University of Illinois at Urbana-Champaign and an M.A. in literary studies from the University of Wisconsin-Milwaukee.

 Olivia M. Croom.
-Olivia works in the managing editorial department of Henry Holt & Company and is an independent graphic designer with Indigo Editing and Publications.
+Olivia works in the art department at Alfred A. Knopf and is an independent graphic designer with Indigo Editing and Publications.
 Originally from Albuquerque, New Mexico, she earned her Master’s in Writing & Book Publishing from Portland State University.
 Olivia has worked with a number of nonprofits, including Community-Word Project, Literary Arts in Portland, Oregon, and the Foundation for Letters.
 You can connect with Olivia on Twitter at @OliviaCroom or Instagram at @reddish.ampersand.

 Sakib Dadi.
 Sakib is an analyst with Bessemer Venture Partners, where he finds and invests in early-stage technology companies.
 Prior to this, Sakib worked in Technology Investment Banking at Morgan Stanley in New York.
 Originally from Southern California, Sakib graduated in 2015 from the University of Pennsylvania with degrees in Materials Science and Business.
 While at Penn, Sakib was involved on campus as a case captain for the Marketing Undergraduate Student Association, a teaching assistant for multiple engineering classes, and a tutor for the West Philadelphia Tutoring Project.